IMXEren/rvx-builds/apps/docs/customize-patches.md

     If you know any better/safe source to download clean.
 Please raise a PR.

 2. Remember to download the **_Microg_**.
 Otherwise, you will not be able to open YouTube or YouTube Music.
 3. By default, it will build only `youtube` & `youtube_music`.
-To build other apps supported by revanced team.
+To build other apps supported by revanced or revanced-extended.
    Add the apps you want to build in `.env` file or in `ENVS` in `GitHub secrets` in the format.
    ```ini